Surface trap with adjustable ion couplings for scalable and parallel gates: Introduction

-Since Cirac and Zoller proposed an implementation of quantum computer(QC) using individual atomic ions \cite{Cirac2000}, trapped ions have remained one of the leading technology platforms for large-scale QC.
-In particular, few-ion-qubit systems have successfully demonstrated and fulfilled all of DiVincenzo’s original criteria \cite{DiVincenzo2000} with high fidelity \cite{Harty2014, Ballance2016}.
-However, practical realizations of QC require the ability to increase the number of simultaneously trapped ions while maintaining the ability to control and measure them individually with high fidelity \cite{Bruzewicz2019}.
+Practical realizations of QCs require the ability to increase the number of simultaneously trapped ions while maintaining the ability to control and measure them individually with high fidelity \cite{Shor1994, Ambainis2003, Santha2008,Harrow2009, Paudel2022, Lu2012}.
 Single linear arrays of ions encounter significant limitations in that respect.
-This is primarily due to the fact that the speed and performance of two-qubit gates between ions in a chain generally decreases as the total number of ions grows \cite{Sosnova2021}.
-A promising approach around these issues is to break a single long ion chain into segments \cite{kielpinski2002architecture, Cirac2000}.
-Each such a segment or module can trap a restricted number of ions to maintain high fidelity and high-speed operations.
+This is primarily due to the increase in the number of motional modes and their density with the length of the crystal.
+As a result speed and performance of two-qubit gates between ions in a chain generally decrease as the total number of ions grows \cite{Bruzewicz2019,Pogoverolov2021, Wright2019}.

+A promising approach to these issues is to break a single long ion chain into segments \cite{kielpinski2002architecture, Cirac2000} arranged in a surface trap.
+Each such segment or module can trap a restricted number of ions to maintain high fidelity and high-speed operations.
 In such a modular approach, each subsystem can be built and tested independently, has a particular and well-defined functionality, and is compatible with the other subsystems.
-Therefore 2D arrays of traps have the potential to offer a faster and higher-fidelity method to distribute quantum information over a many-ion array \cite{mehta2020integrated,Craig2021,srinivas2021high}.
+Therefore, surface traps have the potential to offer a fast and high-fidelity method to distribute quantum information over a many-ion array \cite{mehta2020integrated,Craig2021,srinivas2021high}.